decred/dcrstakepool/tplstakepool/readme.md

 ## Stakepool Theme Customization Files

-This Theme is allready installed in the views/ and public/ Directory of the document root.
+This theme is already installed in the views/ and public/ directories of the document root.

-If you want to customize the css and js files you can do so by editing the files in the tplstakepool/src/ directories.
+If you want to customize the CSS and JS files you can do so by editing the files in the tplstakepool/src/ directories.

-When you are finished with customization you have to build the css and js files into the public/ directory in the document root.
+When you are finished with customization you have to build the CSS and JS files into the public/ directory in the document root.

-### Prequisite
+### Prerequisites
-* node
+* node.js
 * npm

 ### Installation